Arab alliance close to capturing Hodeidah airport, Yemen military says

 “I treated him on a bus after he was injured in an air strike, which is unacceptable.
 I call on the United Nations and the Red Cross to open a way for us to get out of the situation we’re in.
 Our kids, women and elderly are stuck ...”

-Samy Mansour, head of the emergency room at Al-Thawra Hospital, said he had received two dead and 12 wounded.
+Samy Mansour, head of the emergency room at Al-Thawra Hospital, received two dead and 12 wounded.

-“We’re still treating people on the scene and transporting them to the hospital.”
+“We’re still treating people on the scene and transporting them to the hospital,” he said.

-If the Hodeidah fighting drags on, causing big coalition casualties and an outcry over a humanitarian catastrophe, it may work in the Houthis’ favour.
-If the Houthis are pushed out and supply lines are cut, the coalition could get the upper hand in the war.

-The United Nations, which failed to find a diplomatic solution to head off the assault, fears the fighting will cut off the only lifeline for most Yemenis.

 The offensive in Hodeidah could trigger a famine imperilling millions of lives, the U.N. has warned.
 Around 22 million people in Yemen depend on the humanitarian aid efforts, with 8.4 million at risk of starvation.